justinethier/husk-scheme/README.markdown

     cabal install haskeline

-The 'scm-unit-tests' directory contains unit tests for much of the scheme code.
-Tests may be executed via 'make test'
+The `scm-unit-tests` directory contains unit tests for much of the scheme code.
+All tests may be executed via `make test` command.

 The examples directory contains example scheme programs.